Purchasing Card — Everything a Procurement Professional Should Know

 There is a potential misuse due to the time it takes the transactions to appear.
 A delay in the purchase statement means that some spending may not be discovered.
 Especially when it is out of the business expense.
 The damage may be irreversible once it has been discovered due to the delay.

-Most purchasing cards do not have the capability to show reports on expenses.
+Most purchasing cards cannot show reports on expenses.
 It does not show how much they have spent versus how much budget it has.
 This may interrupt and cause unclear data to be used for spending analysis.

 1. Corporate Card